Steve Trapmore

 Stephen Patrick Trapmore MBE (born 18 March 1975) is an English rowing coach and former rower who represented Great Britain at the 2000 Summer Olympics in Sydney.
 He is currently the High Performance Coach within the Great Britain Olympic Rowing programme, developing athletes and crews to compete at World and Olympic competition.

 Education

-Trapmore attended Nottingham Trent University and was awarded an honorary degree from there in 2017 in recognition of his contribution to the sport.
+Trapmore attended Halliford School, Shepperton, before going on to study Engineering at Nottingham Trent University.
+He was awarded an honorary degree from Trent in 2017 in recognition of his contribution to the sport of rowing.

 Rowing career

 Trapmore started rowing at 15 at the Walton Rowing Club.
 By the age of 17 he was in the Great Britain Junior Team, competing in the Junior World Championships in 1993.
 As a senior athlete he trained with the Nottinghamshire County Rowing Association, winning his first senior medal in Aiguebelette in 1997.
 In 2000, he was part of the Great Britain eight that won at the Sydney Olympics, stroking the crew.
 He has also won a gold, silver and bronze medal at the World Championships as well as wins at Henley Royal Regatta and the Eights Head of the River race with Queen's Tower BC training out of the Imperial College Boat House.